Aftercare and Rehabiliation

 Addiction Help Guide

-Finally, here are some "Words of Wisdom" from a person who recovered from addiction and has been clean for over 8 years: Addiction Help Guide [pdf]
+Here are some “Words of Wisdom” from a person who recovered from addiction and has been clean for over 8 years: Addiction Help Guide [pdf]

 Spirituality is often described as a connection to yourself, others, and the society and world around you.
-To heal addiction, people must first begin by restructuring their spirituality to be of service to others, to focus on making good choices, and to take responsibility for their own actions.
-A stronger sense of spirituality helps people bring color and depth to their lives and inner reality - gradually replacing the temporary pleasure the addictive behavior may bring.
+To heal addiction, people must first begin by restructuring their spirituality to be of service to others, to focus on making good choices and to take responsibility for their own actions.
+A stronger sense of spirituality helps people bring color and depth to their lives and inner reality gradually replacing the temporary pleasure the addictive behavior may bring.
 A solid spiritual core cannot originate sobriety, but as spirituality is developed and strengthened, the resulting peace and connection to the world becomes crucial to ensuring a successful recovery.

 Choosing the Right Therapist